Language selection

 Canada needs to use all the tools at its disposal to get major projects built; projects that will help Canada become the strongest economy in the G7, deepen our trade relationships with reliable partners, and create good Canadian jobs.

-The Building Canada Act will enable the government to streamline federal approval processes to get major projects built faster.
+The Building Canada Act enables the government to streamline federal approval processes to get major projects built faster.
 These projects – including ports, railways, energy corridors, critical mineral developments, and clean energy initiatives – will better connect our economy, diversify our industries, access new markets, and create high-paying careers, while protecting Canada’s rigorous environmental standards and upholding the rights of Indigenous Peoples.

 Investors, provinces and territories, and the business community have been vocal that it is too difficult and takes too long to build economically feasible projects in Canada.
 Provinces and territories and many Indigenous Peoples want to see critical infrastructure projects advance in support of their interests and priorities.